mangtronix/MusicDevices/WeeklySchedule.md

 - **Sign up** for Autodesk Fusion personal / education license
     - [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/personal)
     - Will be used later in the course
+- **Peruse** the Control section of *Push, Turn, Move* pp. 60-123 to see a catalogue of different physical UI elements
+    - Can skip the interviews for now
 - **Create** a basic MIDI controller
     - Write an Arduino sketch (.ino) that implements a basic MIDI controller on our ESP32-S3 Feather board
     - Your controller should send note on/off messages as well as continous controller messages